Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Approach

 \section{Approach}

-MuDaR conducts rhythm synchronization via a two-pathway architecture, and the illustration of our framework is shown in~\cref{figure2}.
-Our model performs explicit synchronization via the temporal alignment between music and dance rhythm keypoints, while the implicit part is implemented by identifying the synchrony between audio and visual streams.
-The details of each part are introduced below.
+As shown in~ Fig.\ref{figure2}, MuDaR conducts rhythm synchronization via a two-pathway architecture.
+The explicit pathway temporally aligns the music and dance rhythm keypoints, while the implicit part is implemented by identifying the synchrony between audio and visual streams.